Ready, set, go! How to: Prepare for Your Wedding Dress Shopping.

 5. Consider weather and location

 Great consultants ask you about your wedding details, like when and where.
-Your dress choice in the hard winter will be slightly different if you are going off to the Bahamas for a destination wedding.
+Your dress choice in the hard winter will be slightly different if you go off to the Bahamas for a destination wedding.

 Let your consultant know when and where you are getting married.
 They will have great suggestions that will complement your dress of choice.